Teaching-Accessibility/course-project-497t-button/README.md

 ### Description:
-This software creates a webserver uses it to control the GPIO pins on and Arduino ESP32.
+This software creates a webserver uses it to control the GPIO pins on an Arduino ESP32.
 This project aims to broaden the uses of a typical switch and creating a wireless connnection to the Linkimals branded toys instead of the regular wired connection of typical switches.